Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 A new system, the Computer Assisted Passenger Prescreening System (CAPPS II), was introduced.
 It required more personal information from travelers when they book their flights, which is used to provide a risk assessment of each passenger.
 Passengers considered as high risk were further screened.
-However, this program was canceled in 2004, mostly because it created too many false positives, in the line of 98%.
-It was replaced by the Secure Flight program working under similar principles but entirely managed by the TSA.
+However, this program was canceled in 2004, mostly because it created too many false positives.
+It was replaced by the Secure Flight program working under similar principles but is entirely managed by the TSA.
 From 2009, all flights originating, bound to, or flying over the United States, had their list of passengers cross-referenced by a central no-fly list managed by the TSA.
-To further focus screening procedures, trusted traveler programs were introduced and in which individuals who have volunteered information such as fingerprinting and background checks can go through an expedited security procedure which can also involve customs clearance.
+To further focus on screening procedures, trusted traveler programs were introduced in which individuals who have volunteered information such as fingerprinting and background checks can go through an expedited security procedure which can also involve customs clearance.
 For instance, the Global Entry program that began in 2008 allows US citizens and permanent residents as well as citizens of 14 countries (e.g. Canada, South Korea, Netherlands, UK) who have submitted to an interview and background check to use fast processing lanes and kiosks at the majority of US ports of entry.
 Using kiosks has been expanded through customs, allowing passengers to have their documentation scanned and photos taken automatically, reducing processing time.